 The Transportation District was created in 1991 to supply transportation services and facilities to the Big Sky community during its busy winter season.
 Today, under the direction of the Big Sky Transportation District Board, and with support from the Western Transportation Institute (David Kack), the Big Sky Community enjoys the “Skyline” transit system which provides year-round public transportation services within Big Sky and to Bozeman.

 Contact Skyline Coordinator David Kack at 406-994-7526, or visit their website skylinebus.com for more information.

-Organized under the Northern Rocky Resource Conservation & Development Council, the Committee is a citizen-led volunteer committee actively working to combat invasive plant species in the Big Sky Community and along the Gallatin River Corridor.
-By bringing federal, state, and local partners together, the Committee has facilitated a successful multi-faceted campaign against noxious weeds that includes education/outreach, weed pulls, one-on-one landowner assistance, and weed mapping and monitoring.
+GISA is a citizen-led alliance actively working to combat invasive plant species in the Big Sky Community and along the Gallatin River Corridor.
+By bringing federal, state, and local partners together, the Alliance has facilitated a successful multi-faceted campaign against noxious weeds that includes education/outreach, weed pulls, one-on-one landowner assistance, and weed mapping and monitoring.

 Contact Committee Coordinator Jen Mohler at 406-209-0905 or firstname.lastname@example.org for more information.

 A special purpose unit of government organized to regulate and operate the water and sewer systems in Big Sky.
 Created in 1993, the district is governed by a seven-member Board of Directors.
 Board meetings are held monthly at the district office, generally on the third Tuesday of each month, and the public is welcome.

 Contact General Manager Ron Edwards at 406-995-2660, or visit bigskywatersewer.com for more information.